-For any tissue flap to survive, it must have a viable blood supply that can deliver oxygen and nutrients, as well as remove toxic byproducts.
+For any tissue flap to survive, it must have a viable blood supply that can deliver oxygen and nutrients and remove toxic byproducts.
 This blood supply is carried into a flap by an artery and transported out of the flap by a vein.

 The blood vessels present in the flaps differ between TRAM and DIEP flaps:

 - A traditional pedicle TRAM flap is connected to blood vessels that have to travel from the chest down to the belly button.
 It’s a long haul even after the flap is transferred.

 - On the other hand, the DIEP flap is based on blood vessels that travel a short distance from the nearby groin region.
 These vessels are the dominant source of blood to the skin and fat of the lower abdomen.

 - This difference in blood supply is why side effects that reflect poor delivery of oxygen and nutrients, such as fat necrosis, occur more often in TRAM flaps than in DIEP flaps.

 In plastic surgery, there are several different ways to move tissue from the donor site to the recipient site:

 - The traditional TRAM flap is based on a pedicle, or leash, of muscle through which the arteries and veins travel to the island of skin and fat.
 In this operation, the flap remains connected to the body by the six-pack muscle’s upper end.
 The flap is then rotated from the lower abdomen upward and passed under the upper abdomen’s skin to deliver it to the chest, where it is used to reconstruct the breast.